 The 16 films in the world cinema documentary competition, selected from 620 submissions represent eight countries including Pakistan, Jordan, France, Germany, Japan, New Zealand, United Kingdom, and Canada.
 "The range of human experience is played out in these engaging stories about the artistic process, the cost of conflict, faith and nationalism, and the triumph of personal spirit."

-Up The Yangtze and The Art Star And The Sudanese Twins
+The Art Star And The Sudanese Twins and Up The Yangtze

 Be Like Others